zheksoon/dioma/README.md

 const a = inject(A);

-// all cycles are resolved by the end of the event loop await new Promise((resolve) => setTimeout(resolve, 0));
+// All cycles are resolved on the next tick await new Promise((resolve) => setTimeout(resolve, 0));

 await a.init();